emir4169/CMMM/README.md

 - [Get the latest version of game here.](https://themysticlynx.itch.io/cell-machine-mystic-mod)
 - [Get the more recent development builds of the game here](https://github.com/Sequitur-Studios/Cell-Machine-Mystic-Mod/actions/workflows/build.yml) (Build Artifacts).
+(NOTE: dont click the "recent dev builds" link it leads u to the private rep which wont work)

 ## Contributing